eea/gemet/docs/new_api/source/index.rst

 .. function:: fetchSuperGroups([String language])

     .. versionadded:: 2.1
-        This method is new for the new API.
+        This is a new method.

     :func:`fetchSuperGroups` Convenience method that calls getTopmostConcepts('\http://www.eionet.europa.eu/gemet/supergroup/', language)